shopgate/retail-red-docs/markdown/guides/integrations/catalog/general-integration-info.md

 ## About this guide

-Goal of this guide is to give you an overview of the catalog structure for retail.red, the different options how catalog data can be imported from an external system into Shopgate and how it is kept up-to-date.
+Goal of this guide is to give you an overview of the catalog structure for Shopgate, the different options how catalog data can be imported from an external system into Shopgate and how it is kept up-to-date.

 ## Overview